-The above might have you thinking about the pros and cons of each.
-Let’s look at these in more detail.
+The above might have you thinking.
+But let’s look more at their pros and cons and uses in more detail…

 Benefits of a nonstick coating:

-- With a nonstick pan you’ll get similar results each time, and the best thing, it makes cleanup a breeze.
+- Makes cleanup a breeze.
 It’s probably one step up from the microwave for convenience.
-But what are the disadvantages of nonstick cookware?

-The downsides of most designs of nonstick, as manufacturers advise, include the cookware not being suitable for high heat use, as it will affect the longevity of the nonstick coating.
-And, with Teflon nonstick, high-heat use raises concerns around potential health issues (see Nonstick Safe below).
-Also, once the coating wears away, you are then cooking on an aluminum base.
+Most are not suitable for high heat use.
+According to their manufacturers, it will affect the longevity of the nonstick coating.
+With Teflon nonstick, use with very high temperatures raises concerns around health issues (see Nonstick Safe below).
+And, once the coating wears away, you are then cooking on an aluminum base.